 - The loan agreement must contain a power of sale in relation to the secured assets.

 - The security may be invalid unless registered at Companies House and in the borrower’s company registers.

 - If an individual or partnership provides security over chattels, the requirements of the rather arcane Bills of Sale Act (1878) must be complied with.

 In view of the complexity of taking security, you are advised to take legal advice to ensure that the proposed security is enforceable in the event of default in repayment.

-Loan Agreements are part of the Corporate folder.
+Loan Agreement Templates is part of the Corporate Folder.
 Access all Corporate documents for £35+VAT.